Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Experimental Details

-\paragraph{BoN.} When doing best-of-N decoding with one of the augmented reward models ($RM_C$ or $RM_D$), for a given prompt $x$, we re-sample the response to the corresponding counterfactual $x'$ (that informs the decision to augment the input to the reward model) using 20 different seeds, and report average performance.
+\paragraph{BoN.} In $\operatorname{RM}_D$ and $\operatorname{RM}_C$, for each response to a given prompt $x$, we sample one of the 16 responses to the corresponding counterfactual prompt $x'$, and use it to decide when to augment the input to the reward model.

-\paragraph{DPO.} We train DPO models using preference data annotated with either the default reward model ($RM$), or the augmented versions ($RM_C$ or $RM_D$), for both pre-trained reward models.
-For a given prompt $x$ we sample 10 responses, and select the one with the highest reward score as the `chosen' sample and the one with the lowest reward score as the `rejected' sample.
-In $RM_D$ and $RM_C$, for a given prompt $x$, we sample one of the responses to the corresponding counterfactual prompt $x'$, and use it to decide when to augment the input to the reward model.
+\paragraph{DPO.} We train DPO models using preference data annotated with either the default reward model ($\operatorname{RM}$), or the augmented versions ($\operatorname{RM}_C$ or $\operatorname{RM}_D$), for both pre-trained reward models.
+For a given prompt $x$ we sample 10 responses, and select the one with the highest reward score and that is `valid', \ie, that successfully predicts one of the valid options, as the `chosen' sample and the one with the lowest reward score as the `rejected' sample.
+In $\operatorname{RM}_D$ and $\operatorname{RM}_C$, for a given prompt $x$, we sample one of the responses to the corresponding counterfactual prompt $x'$, and use it to decide when to augment the input to the reward model.

 We train models for 5 epochs, with an effective batch size of 16, AdamW optimizer \citep{loshchilov2019decoupled}, learning rate of $5 \times 10^{-6}$ using a cosine scheduler with 10\% warmup steps, weight decay of 0.01, and a $\beta$ of 0.1.
-Models are trained with LoRA \citep{hu2022lora}, with dropout of 0.05, $\alpha = 2\times r$, with $r=16$ for `Math Book' and $r=32$ for `BiasQA'.
+Models are trained with LoRA \citep{hu2022lora}, with dropout of 0.05, $\alpha = 2\times r$, with $r=16$.
 We evaluate on validation set during training, and choose the checkpoint with the highest validation reward accuracy (\ie, how often the chosen response has a higher reward than the rejected response), and in case of ties, the checkpoint with the lowest validation loss.\looseness=-1